Is Sour Cream Safe During Pregnancy? (Updated 2026 Guide)

 The Answer

 Yes, sour cream is safe during pregnancy when pasteurized.
-The vast majority of commercial sour cream in the US is made from pasteurized milk, making it a safe choice for pregnant women.
+Most commercial sour cream sold in grocery stores is made from pasteurized milk and cream, making it a safe choice for pregnant women.

 Pregnancy Safe is 100% independent and research driven.
 No companies pay to promote or sponsor products.